 Which Court will your matter be heard in?

-What should I do if the police want to speak to me about a Bribery of Member of Parliament allegation or if I am charged with Bribery of Member of Parliament?
+What should I do if the police want to speak to me about an Obtain Benefit by Deception allegation or if I am charged with Obtain Benefit by Deception?

 You have the right to remain silent.
 You DO have to provide police with your name, date of birth and contact details.
 You should NOT answer any questions, make any statement or participate in any interview with the police.
 You should be polite to the officer but insist that you want to talk to your lawyer.
 You have the right to telephone a friend, relative or lawyer.